-Zangba Thomson is a Liberian-American award-winning author, screenwriter, conscious emcee, and Editor-in-Chief at Bong Mines Entertainment Blog.
+Zangba Thomson is a Liberian-American award-winning author, journalist, screenwriter, conscious emcee, and Editor-in-Chief at Bong Mines Entertainment Blog.
 He was born in Bong Mines, a small mining community located in Bong County, Liberia, West Africa.
 His father named him after a paramount-war chief from the Bassa African tribe.
 The name ‘Zangba’ means the heart of the soul.

 At the tender age of 8, Zangba and his older sister left Liberia and migrated to Jamaica, a rough and tough neighborhood in Jamaica Queens, NY, a block from the famous Coliseum Mall.
 Zangba and his sister lived with their mother in a studio apartment, next door to the legendary Shirt Kings, known for airbrushing custom designs on t-shirts and sweaters for artists such as LL Cool J, Jam Master Jay, Audio Two, and Just Ice to name a few.

 At that time, video games were in, and Zangba had almost every in-style video game consoles such as Nintendo, Atari, ColecoVision, and Sega Genesis.
 But for this true video-game junkie, Zangba played a lot of arcade games on upright video game machines inside the 165th street bus terminal.
 One day, after playing Ghosts ‘n Goblins, Zangba exited the terminal and unexpectedly walked into LL Cool J’s video shoot.
 A few feet away, he saw LL Cool J with his arms around two female models.